keithmmitchell/osticket-prereqs/README.md

 <br />

 That brings us to the end of Part 1 of the lab.
-Please click https://github.com/keithmmitchell/post-install-config to go to Part 2.
+Please go to https://github.com/keithmmitchell/post-install-config for Part 2.